hargoniX/Leanwuzla/smtcomp/2025/main.typ

 `bv_decide` is a Satisfiability Module Theories (SMT) solver for the quantifier-free theory of bit-vectors.
 It implements an eager SMT approach, consisting of a rewriting and a bit-blasting phase.
-Algorithmically the system follows the approach of the Bitwuzla SMT solver @bitwuzla with the crucial twist that the rewriting and bit-blasting engine is implemented and verified as part of the Lean 4 theorem prover and programming language @lean4.
-Furthermore, in order to ensure end-to-end correctness of the result, `bv_decide` also checks the LRAT @lrat certificate produced by the SAT backend, using a formally verified LRAT checker written in Lean.
+Algorithmically the system follows the approach of the Bitwuzla SMT solver @bitwuzla with the crucial twist that the solver is implemented and verified as part of the Lean 4 theorem prover and programming language @lean4.
+Furthermore, in order to ensure end-to-end correctness of the result, `bv_decide` also checks the LRAT @lrat certificate produced by the SAT backend.
+Overall `bv_decide` contains three key verified components.

+First the rewriting engine which is heavily inspired by Bitwuzla's rewrite rules with the key difference that all of the ported rewrite rules are verified for arbitrary bit-widths within Lean.

+Secondly the bit-blasting engine which is based on a formally verified AIG framework that uses Lean's built-in support for imperative data structures such as arrays and hash maps to achieve imperative performance characteristics.

+Lastly the verified LRAT checker which is used to import proofs of UNSAT from the SAT solving backend into the Lean logic.
+As an additional optimization step the LRAT checker trims the LRAT file to drop unused proof steps with the same strategy as `lrat-trim` @lrat-trim.

 Because `bv_decide` was originally developed as an integrated tactic for Lean itself it does not natively speak the SMT-LIB format.
 For this we developed a wrapper called `leanwuzla` @leanwuzla that is able